ISI-MIP/isimip-files-api/README.md

 flask run
 ```

-The worker for the asyncronous jobs need to be started in a different terminal session using:
+The worker for the asynchronous jobs need to be started in a different terminal session using:

 ```
 rq worker